asiapartners/frontierai_en/docs/2_01_mcp_uv.md

 - ⚡Quick setup with `uv`

-- [**uv**](https://github.com/astral-sh/uv) is an ultra-fast Python package installer and resolver written in Rust.
-It's 10-100x faster than `pip` and automatically manages virtual environments.
+- [**uv**](https://github.com/astral-sh/uv) is an faster Python package installer written in Rust.
+It's faster than `pip` and automatically manages virtual environments.

     > **Action Items:**
     > Install `uv` by running the following command in your terminal: